65536william/docspring-documentation/docs/guides/template-editor/field-display-types.md

 # Field Display Types

-"Display Types" determine how data is displayed on the PDF.
+"Display Types" determine how data is displayed on the generated PDF.

 ## Text

 ### Typeface (Font)

 When you choose a "monospace" typeface, we will automatically calculate the maximum number of characters that can fit in the field.
 This will be added to the API schema as a validation.

 ### Multiline

 When "Multiline" is checked, the text will wrap across multiple lines.
 When unchecked, the text will be displayed as a single line.

 ### Comb